MASTER OF ARTS DEGREE IN MUSIC LEADERSHIP

 AT THE EASTMAN SCHOOL OF MUSIC

 The Master of Arts in Music Leadership degree is designed for musicians who seek to lead traditional and/or non-traditional musical arts organizations.
 This 14-month degree program uses an integrated approach to develop and hone both artistic and managerial skills for the next generation of music leaders.
 Because these combined skills are essential for the music leaders of today and tomorrow, this degree combines intense classroom study, courses from Eastman’s rich performance and scholarly offerings, and hands-on experiences through internships and mentorships.
 This degree fulfills the NYSED requirement for K-12 Music Teachers to advance from an Initial Certificate in Music to a Professional Certificate.
+Learn more about the Master of Arts in Music Leadership

 The backbone of this degree is a combination of intense coursework and hand-on experience with leading musical arts organizations and mentors.
 Students begin classes during an initial summer session, continue full-time during the fall and spring semesters, and complete the degree during a second summer.
 Students will advance their creative mindset, sharpen their decision-making ability, and continue individual artistic growth through five course categories: